ucpu/qasmint/README.md

 # Processor

-The qASM processor has 26 private registers (denoted as `a` through `z`), which generally have special meaning for many instructions, and 26 public registers (`A` through `Z`) which are freely available for use by programs.
+The qASM processor has 26 implicit registers (denoted as `a` through `z`), which generally have special meaning for many instructions, and 26 explicit registers (`A` through `Z`) which are freely available for use by programs.
 Number or range of registers cannot be limited.
 Each register holds one 32bit signed or unsigned integer or 32bit floating point number - its interpretation depends on the instruction using it.